vcvpaiva/Encyclopedia/README.md

 ### Citing

-If you would like to cite the whole encyclopaedia, please use the following BibTeX entry:
+If you would like to cite the original encyclopaedia, please use the following BibTeX entry:

     @book{EPS,
       title = {Towards an Encyclopaedia of Proof Systems},